How to Meet Credit Card Minimum Spend

 Medical Expenses

 If you know that you will be having surgery, having a baby, getting dental work done, or any other medical procedure, consider getting a new card around that time.
-It will take the sting out of paying so much for your care when you know it will go towards a free trip!
+It will take the sting out of paying so much when you know it will go towards a free trip!

 Gifts